omersaif/AWS-EC2-nginx--Terraform/README.md

 A customised Terraform Module to provision VPC,Internet Gateway,Route tables,Subnets and a public Instance that is running NGINX.

-Not intended for production use.
-Just showcasing how to create a public module on Terraform Registry
+Showcasing to create a public module on Terraform Registry

 ```hcl